Super-Visions/sv-geolocation/README.md

 Configuration
 -------------

-After installation, it is required to set the correct `staticmapurl` value in order to have map locations displayed on a map.
+After installation, it is possible to change some settings in order to let this module fully function.

+### provider

+Specify the provider you want to use for maps.

+* `GoogleMaps`
+* `OpenStreetMaps`
+* `MapQuest`

+### api_key

+Depending on the provider you are using, you might need to enter the API key.

+To use maps from Google Maps, you will need to [acquire an API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

+### staticmap

-This value depends on which map provider (Google, OSM, ...) you want to use.
+This value depends on which map provider (GM, OSM, ...) you want to use for thumbnails.
+It only needs to be set if you want to override the default behaviour.

 Depending on each map provider, there are several paremeters to give.
 The following parameters will be filled in: